 Ivan L. Bennett, Jr., MD

-1956-1958: Ivan L. Bennett, Jr. was a quintessential physician-scientist, assumed leadership of Johns Hopkins Pathology in 1958 having made substantial contributions to the understanding of how infectious agents interact with host defense systems to produce fever and septic shock.
+1956-1958: Ivan L. Bennett, Jr. a quintessential physician-scientist, assumed leadership of Johns Hopkins Pathology in 1958 having made substantial contributions to the understanding of how infectious agents interact with host defense systems to produce fever and septic shock.
 Dr. Bennett began to integrate veterinary pathology into the Department, recognizing its key role in the understanding of models of disease.
 Under Dr. Bennett, the Department became more outward-looking, expanding through diversification of research funding sources and recruitment of outstanding individuals from across the United States and abroad.

 Leighton E. Cluff, MD